Olufunke Oshonaike

-Olufunke Oshonaike-Irabor, also known as Funke Oshonaike (born 28 October 1975) is a professional Nigeria table tennis player.
-She competed for Nigeria at the 2012 Summer Olympics.
+Olufunke Oshonaike, also known as Funke Oshonaike (born 28 April 1974) is a Nigerian professional table tennis player based in Hamburg, Germany.

-Oshonaike started her playing career on a street called Akeju Street in Shomolu, Lagos, in the early 1980s while very young.
+Oshonaike started her playing career in the early 1980s, when she was very young, on Akeju Street in Shomolu, Lagos.

-She was a spectacle each time she played because she was very small and used to amaze people with her skill at that early age.

 She attended Community Primary School, now known as Ola-Olu Primary School, Agunbiade, Shomolu, Lagos.
-While in primary 4, she won a competition for the school and was honoured by the Headmaster of the school, Mr G.O.
+In primary 4, she won a school competition and was honoured by the Headmaster, Mr G.O.
 Taiwo, on the assembly ground in front of her schoolmates.

-After her primary education, she proceeded to Igbobi Girls High School, Igbobi-Yaba; she left the school in SSS 1 to proceed with her education and professional career.
+After her primary education, she attended Igbobi Girls High School, Igbobi-Yaba; she left the school after completing SSCE to pursue her education at the University of Lagos, where she bagged a Diploma in Physical Education and thereafter pursued a professional career in Table Tennis abroad.

 At the 2016 Summer Olympics in Rio de Janeiro, Oshonaike competed in the women's single division.
 In the preliminary round, she defeated Mariana Sahakian of Lebanon.
 In round 1, she was defeated by Adriana Diaz of Puerto Rico.
 She was the flagbearer for Nigeria during the Parade of Nations.

-She competed in the women's singles at the 2020 Summer Olympics.
+She competed in the women's singles at the 2020 Summer Olympics. for the 7th time having previously qualified and participated in Atlanta 1996, Sydney 2000, Athens 2004, Beijing 2008, London 2012 and Rio 2016.